Cory McGee: College career

-McGee attended the University of Florida from 2010-2014 where she ran track and cross-country.
-She was an NCAA runner-up and ten-time NCAA Division 1 Track and Field All-American recognized by U.S. Track & Field and Cross-Country Coaches Association (Eight-time All American miler/1500 m and Two-time All-American in Distance Medley Relay).
+McGee attended the University of Florida from 2010 to 2014 where she ran track and cross-country.
+She was an NCAA runner-up and ten-time NCAA Division I Track and Field All-American recognized by U.S. Track & Field and Cross-Country Coaches Association (Eight-time All American miler/1500 m and Two-time All-American in Distance Medley Relay).

 McGee was 2011 1500 m champ USATF Junior Outdoor Championships in 4:21.91.
 Following this feat, McGee went on to win at the Junior Pan-Am games representing USA in Miramar, FL.

 Professional career

 In September 2014, McGee signed with New Balance.
 As part of the announcement, it was reported McGee, the former Florida Gator and NCAA standout, will be coached by Mark Coogan.
 She was represented by Chris Layne of Total Sports Management US.
-Mcgee said, “I’m super excited to work with him.
-I honestly can’t wait to see my potential under a coach that has such a good ability of getting his athletes to perform to their fullest.”.
+Mcgee said, "I'm super excited to work with him.
+I honestly can't wait to see my potential under a coach that has such a good ability of getting his athletes to perform to their fullest.".

 McGee finished 7th in the 1500 meters at the 2014 USA Outdoor Track and Field Championships.

 McGee finished 11th in the 1500 meters at the 2015 USA Outdoor Track and Field Championships.
 She finished in fourth place at the Athletics at the 2015 Pan American Games – Women's 1500 metres where she ran 4:11.12.

 McGee earned silver in the 1500 meters at 2016 USA Indoor Track and Field Championships, running 4:09.97.
 She later placed 13th 2016 IAAF World Indoor Championships – Women's 1500 metres.

 McGee finished second in the women's 1500m at the 2020 US Olympic Trials, qualifying for her first Olympic berth.

+McGee finished 3rd in the 1500 at the 2023 United States Track and Field Championships, running 4:04.58, qualifying her for the 2023 World Championships in Budapest.

-Competition Record
+Competition record

 Sponsorship

 McGee has run for New Balance since 2014.
 She is based and trains in Boulder, Colorado.